mhallerud/multiplex_wormhole/docs/index.md

 We recommend the protocol in Eriksson et al. (2020) for lab testing:
 1. Initial lab test in equimolar multiplex (0.2 uM per primer) on a range of sample qualities.
 Primer pairs that fail to amplify at this step and/or primers forming strong secondary structures that consume sequencing depth should be removed.
 Primer concentrations can also be adjusted to improve evenness of sequencing depth across targets.
 2. The second round of optimization should test specificity and genotyping error rates.
 These can be assessed using matched samples from the same individual (e.g., scat, hair, and tissue from the same animal) and testing on off-target species (e.g., diet items and closely related co-occurring species).
 Note that technical replicates are better than nothing, but are insufficient for assessing specificity and error issues specific to low-quality samples.

-## Optimization Details
-The multiplex wormhole `optimize_multiplex.py` function uses a combination of simple iterative improvement and simulated annealing algorithms to minimize dimer load in the multiplex primer set, where dimer load can be measured by a) tallying pairwise dimers or b) maximizing mean Gibbs free energy (deltaG; a meeasure of dimer strength) of pairwise dimers.
-The optimization process heavily relies on having abundant candidates relative to the number of target loci, and more templates will be needed to design larger panels while keeping dimer load low.
-See [Optimization Algorithm](7_OptimizationProcess.md) for details.

 ## Problems?
 Questions?